+Sleep and your sanity are directly linked.
 Sleep is essential to our health generally, our sanity in particular.
 Interrogators know, if you want to break someone down, deprive them of sleep.
-I didn't appreciate how important sleep was until I became sleep deprived myself about six years ago.
-The anxiety that fed my insomnia that fed my anxiety drove me to my doctor's office.
+I didn’t appreciate how important sleep was until I became sleep deprived myself about six years ago.
+The anxiety that fed my insomnia that fed my anxiety drove me to my doctor’s office.
 Surely something was very wrong with my thyroid or maybe I had a brain tumor.

 After a complete workup that took two days and many little tubes of blood I met with my medical specialist.
 With unforgettable kindness he asked what was going on in my life.
 As I ticked off about five pretty high stress events, I could see where he was going with this, and I didn’t like it.
 He said, “Well, that would do it for me!”
 So the good news was my brain and thyroid were fine, the not so good news…it was all in my head.

 No, it couldn’t be!
 I was a psychologist for God’s sake!
 Wouldn’t I know if stress was making me sick?
 Turns out, if you are overwhelmed, even if you are a qualified mental health professional, you are often the last to know.
 A humbling lesson; it’s the frog in the pot syndrome (a story for a future post).

 Sleep and Your Sanity